About Aoife (read Ee-fa) and the Gender Agenda blog

 A bit about me professionally

 In 2000, I started my career with PwC's Learning & Development Team in Ireland.
 After five years, I transitioned to my first global role where I was responsible for operations and project management in our Global Ethics and Business Conduct Office.
 Two years later I transitioned to my second global role where I implemented EPIC, a global key talent management programme offering developmental international assignments to our key talent below manager level.
-I stayed involved with EPIC with my mandate expanding to involve global souring projects for four years before my recent move to Diversity & Inclusion.
+I stayed involved with EPIC with my mandate expanding to involve global souring projects for four years before my most recent move to Diversity & Inclusion.

-As result, for over six years now I have had the unique experience of working primarily as part of a virtual team, and the responsibility of driving network wide projects and initiatives.
+As result, for over nine years now I have had the unique experience of working primarily as part of a virtual team, and the responsibility of driving network wide projects and initiatives.
 This has meant engaging and working with people from all cultures and grade levels from numerous member firms throughout the PwC network.
 For me it has been these experiential experiences of working with colleagues with different perspectives, backgrounds and skill-sets that has allowed me to identify and recognise how diversity can enhance team outputs.

 International mobility has played a significant role in my career with PwC.
 During 2006 I undertook a six month short term assignment to PwC’s Boston office and of course I spent four years as part of the central international mobility team driving the previously mentioned EPIC programme.
-While working in an international setting provided an operational culture that meant I always felt akin with diversity, in particular cultural and ethnic diversity, it was about one year into my mobility role when I began to develop a keen interest in gender diversity.
+While working in an international setting provided an operational culture that meant I always felt akin with diversity, in particular cultural diversity, it was about one year into my mobility role when I began to develop a keen interest in gender diversity.

 I recognised that nearly half of our EPIC participants were female.
 This was special for me and something I was sure to embed into the business case that identified early mobility as a strategic imperative for our business.
 Research has posited that career accelerant opportunities (such as international assignments) should be offered to women earlier in their career in order to support career advancement.
 Research also identifies that only 20% of international assignees are female.
 I am proud that PwC’s female international assignment levels are significantly higher than this.